Cybersecurity Training Videos: 10 Best Examples for Staying Secure in a Digital World

 The animation is beautiful and sublime, with just the right levels of humor and levity to keep things interesting.

-Note how they use kinetic typography in the form of blocks of text to emphasize the critical points.
+Note how they use kinetic typography animation in the form of blocks of text to emphasize the critical points.

-We’re pleased to say that our client was delighted!
+We helped them out with this dynamic infographics explainer video and we’re pleased to say that our client was delighted!

 By making their videos just a minute long, Carnegie Mellon University’s course on cybersecurity feels like something we could all breeze through and learn a lot quickly.